 7 Steps to Free Magazines

-7) Wait a few weeks, then go the specific magazine’s website.
+- Wait a few weeks, then go to the specific magazine’s website.
 DO NOT go back to RewardSurvey at this point.
 Once at your specific mag’s website, go to the subscriber services/customer support page and log in with your email or subscription number.
-Change the US address you put in to your real Canadian address.
+Change the US address you submitted to your real Canadian address.

 It’s that easy.
 There is no extra charge for shipping to Canada, the magazine just might take a while to get here.